andrewvaughanj/cython-manylinux-setup/README.md

 ### Requirements

-This script will require you to have Docker installed, to allow you to work with the [https://github.com/pypa/manylinux](https://github.com/pypa/manylinux) Docker images.
+The code in this repository will require you to have Docker installed, to allow you to work with the [https://github.com/pypa/manylinux](https://github.com/pypa/manylinux) Docker images.
 This demo just uses:

 * [https://quay.io/repository/pypa/manylinux1_x86_64](https://quay.io/repository/pypa/manylinux1_x86_64)

-### `pomona
+### `pomona`

-The source code lives in the `pomona` folder and provides a very simple Python module that simply `meow`s.
+The source code lives in the `pomona` folder and provides a very simple Python module (`pomona.py`) that simply `meow`s.

 The only interesting point is `pomona/__main__.py` that provides a simple `main` to work with the `Pomona` class.